-USS Detroit was an Omaha-class light cruiser laid down on November 10, 1920 and launched on June 29, 1922.
-It was commissioned on July 31, 1923 under Capt.
-J. Halligan’s command with the hull number CL-8 and served in the US Navy for 23 years until it was decommissioned on January 11, 1946.
-During its activities, the ship carried a complement of 458 people on board and had the main missions in Boston, Norfolk, San Diego, Oahu, Kodiak, Bremerton, Kiska, Ulithi or Pearl Harbor.
-After the decommissioning, the ship was struck from the Navy List on January 21, 1946 and sold for scrapping in 1946.
-For the services brought to the country during the World War II, USS Detroit received 6 battle stars.
+The USS Detroit (CL-8) was an Omaha-class light cruiser laid down on November 10, 1920, and launched on June 29, 1922.
+It was commissioned on July 31, 1923, under Capt.
+J. Halligan’s command with the hull number CL-8 and served in the U.S. Navy for 23 years until it was decommissioned on January 11, 1946.
+During its activities, the ship carried a complement of 458 people on board and had its main missions in Boston, Norfolk, San Diego, Oahu, Kodiak, Bremerton, Kiska, Ulithi, and Pearl Harbor.
+After decommissioning, the ship was struck from the Navy List on January 21, 1946, and sold for scrapping.
+For the services brought to the country during World War II, the USS Detroit received 6 battle stars.